programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Now that you have all of these image tiles, what do you do with them?
 To store, host, access, and share your images, you can create a basic GitHub repository.

-Create a new repository on GitHub.
-Create an `images` folder.
+First create a new repository on GitHub.
+Next, create an `images` folder.
 While in the `images` folder, upload all of the individual image folders (e.g., image-1, image-2, etc.) in the `iiif-libvips` directory on your local computer.
 You may have to do this in batches due to GitHub's upload limits.
 You can delete the `vips-properties.xml` file.

 {% include figure.html filename="en-or-iiif-images-and-manifests-github-04.png" alt="A split-screen view of a GitHub repository showing the 'Drop to upload your files' area on the left, and the computer's Finder visible on the right.
 Five IIIF tile folders are being dragged from the Finder into GitHub's 'Drop to upload your files' area." caption="Figure 4.
 Dragging image tile files from a local computer to upload to the images folder in a GitHub repository." %}

 Create a `manifests` folder in the same repository.
 You will use this folder later to store and host your manifests.

-In your repository, go to Settings > GitHub Pages.
-Set the Source to "Deploy from a branch" and the Branch to "main /(root)".
+In your repository, go to Settings>GitHub Pages.
+Set the Source to 'Deploy from a branch' and the Branch to 'main /(root)'.

 #### Clean Up Your Image Files